Diaziridine

-Diaziridines are heterocyclic compounds containing two nitrogen atoms in a three-membered ring.
-They can be considered as strained hydrazines.
+A diaziridine is a heterocyclic compound containing two nitrogen atoms in a three-membered ring.
+Diaziridines can be considered as strained hydrazines.
 Unlike most amine types of structures, the nitrogen atoms of diaziridines are configurationally stable because the ring strain prevents Walden inversion.
 As a result, there can be various stereoisomeric forms of this structure.

 They are usually synthesized by treating a carbonyl compound with an aminating reagent like hydroxylamine-O-sulfonic acid and either ammonia or a primary aliphatic amine under slightly basic conditions.
 The final step is based on the intramolecular cyclization of an aminal.